-Jesse Norman is the Conservative Parliamentary Candidate for Hereford and South Herefordshire.
+Jesse Norman has been the Member of Parliament for Hereford and South Herefordshire since 2010, and is a Minister at the Department for Transport.
 He has been married to Kate since 1992, and they have three children.

 Jesse was educated at Merton College, Oxford University, and has a Masters and PhD from University College London.
 He worked for and later ran an educational project giving away medical and other textbooks in Eastern Europe from 1988-1991.
 In 1991 he went to work at Barclays, mainly on eastern Europe and other emerging markets.
 He left Barclays in 1997 in order to teach and do research in philosophy at UCL, and later at Birkbeck College.